LIVE WELL....CONSIDER MEXICO!

 Blog for insights on living in Mexico

 Ventanas Mexico blogs focus on reasons to consider Mexico, tips on technology, housing, working remote and learning Spanish once here.
 All but a couple of blogs have been updated within the last six months.

-Singles particularly are more likely to want to keep a U.S. or Canadian footprint for at least few years while they test the waters.
+Many people like to keep a U.S. or Canadian footprint for at least few years while they test the waters.
 I try to point out resources on both sides of the journey that make part-time expat life easier than ever.